 The thyroid gland is the major gland of metabolism.
 When thyroid function is defective, we have lower basal metabolism.
 The thyroid is located behind Adam’s apple.

 The synthesis and storage of thyroid hormones require iodine, which is also an integral part of these two hormones.

 Thyroid dysfunction is also often associated with the occurrence of goiter that occurs when the thyroid gland is overactive or underactive.

 Goiter as a result of hypothyroidism is caused by a deficient dietary intake of iodine and occurs in less developed parts of the world.

 Iodine food sources

-Seafood, seaweed, milk, iodine salt, supplements and of course balanced diet, can all help you get daily requirements of iodine.
+Seafood, seaweed, milk, iodine salt, supplements, and of course a balanced diet, can all help you get daily requirements of iodine.